bbl-dres/workspace-management/README.md

 # BBL Workspace Management

+> [!CAUTION]
+> **This is an unofficial mockup for demonstration purposes only.**
+> All data is fictional.
+Not all features are fully functional.
+This project serves as a visual and conceptual prototype — it is not intended for production use.

 A single-page application (SPA) prototype for the Swiss Federal Office for Buildings and Logistics (BBL).
 It manages workspace infrastructure — furniture ordering, office planning, circular economy, and building occupancy.

 <p align="center">